Have questions? We're here.

 Distance: 8.1 miles / 13.07 kilometers

-Day 10: Esquipulas
+Day 10: La Esperanza to Esquipulas

 Start the day early with a trek from Napoles to Naranjillo along a primarily gravel trail that may feature muddy sections.
 This steep path is not suitable for vehicles, ensuring a safe and rewarding experience for walkers.
-Expect increased traffic during summer, but the gravel to dirt road transition provides a quieter atmosphere.
+Expect increased traffic during summer, but the gravel-to-dirt road transition provides a quieter atmosphere.

 Enjoy scenic views of lush fields and the Pacific as you hike.
 The trail offers a steep descent and a notable change in vegetation from mountainous to coastal, including a small waterfall that can block vehicle access during the rainy season.